cheap restaurants in Times Square

 Chalong: Trendy Southern Thai for the “In-The-Know” Foodie

 For a “value” date night that feels high-end, Chalong offers bold, spicy Southern Thai flavors in a modern, stylish space.
 While it’s the trendiest spot on this list, it’s also one of the best-kept secrets for those who want a sophisticated sit-down dinner without the $100-per-person bill.
 Unlike the more generic Thai spots in Midtown, Chalong focuses specifically on Southern Thai cuisine, which means deeper curries and more intense spice profiles.
+To see their full menu and make a reservation, visit their website.

 • Why I chose it: It bridges the gap between a “cheap eat” and a “nice dinner.”
 It’s rare to find a place this stylish in Hell’s Kitchen where you can still get out for under $30 if you order strategically.